 As a leading China corrugated box manufacturer, Shanghai DE Printed Box supply the corrugated printed box with the E flute, F flute, B flute, C flute, A flute, BC flute, BE flute, BA flute, EE flute, EF flute, EBA flute, ABA flute.
 Meantime, we also produce the micro flute corrugated boxes, including the N flute corrugated box and G flute corrugated box.

 Corrugated Board is made of the front surface linerboard, back surface linerboard and the corrugated medium(fluting).
-The corrugated board are excellent and ideal for the shipping boxes when strength and durability are needed and for printed folding boxes when exquisite printind is needed
+The corrugated boards are excellent and ideal for the corrugated shipping boxes, cartons, corrugated mailer boxes when strength and durability are needed and for printed folding boxes when exquisite printing is needed

-Copy right by Shanghai Deding Packaging Material Co.,ltd. All rights reserved.
+Copyright by Shanghai DE Printed Box.
+All rights reserved.